tmaster1000/node-performance-mod/README.md

 This mod attempts to optimize remote vehicles for better BeamMP performance.
 For the player vehicle it disables collision with itself.

+**Important, read before using:**
+For BeamMP to work the best, the remote vehicle needs to be as similar as possible both in your game as in the game of the person driving it.
+This means that the wheel and aero modifications of this mod unfortunately can cause desync.
+The options labeled 'Safe to use' generally don't do this, as they only edit collisions and visual effects.
+Collision editing only causes desync in the event of someone crashing their vehicle, but the difference this makes for sync is negligible.

 Options are in lua/ge/extensions/perfMod.lua:

+**All the modifications only affect remove vehicles except reduceCollisions, which stops player vehicle colliding with itself.
+For remote vehicles it does heavier modifications**

+--Safe to use:
-1. M.reduceCollision REMOTE VEHICLES: disables collision for nodes not on the outer shell.
-PLAYER VEHICLE: disables collision with own nodes
+M.reduceCollision = true -- Disables all collision for nodes not on the outer shell and self-collision for all nodes.
+Also disables player vehicle collision with own nodes.
-2. M.disablePropsLights REMOTE VEHICLES: disables headlight flares and all props except the wheel
+M.disablePropsLights = true Disables headlight flares and all props except the wheel.
+Note: doesn't disable headlight glow and some lights that are implemented differently.
+Highly recommended to leave this enabled.
-3. M.disableAero REMOTE VEHICLES: sets all aerodynamic parameters to 0
+M.disableParticles = true Disables collision-based particle effects.
+Does not disable all particle effects

+--Experimental, might cause desync but give the highest performance gain:
-4. M.disableTires REMOTE VEHICLES: removes tires and gives hubs tire-like properties
+M.disableTires = true --REMOTE VEHICLES: removes tires and gives hubs tire-like properties **enabled by default but adds desync.
+Use at own risk**
-5. M.disableParticles = REMOTE VEHICLES: disables collision-based particle effects
+M.disableAero = false --REMOTE VEHICLES: sets all aerodynamic parameters to 0 **disabled by default.
+Adds desync**

 Current bugs:
 1. Player can't tow trailers because of reduced collisions.
 Could be fixed by excluding the critical nodes from the modifications.